Responsive vs Adaptive Web Design

 - Challenging for Search Engine Optimization because search engines have a difficult time appreciating the same content on multiple sites.

-When it comes to deciding which one to go with, we at Atilus recommend a responsive web site to ensure the best experience no matter what device you are on.
-With technology advancing in such a rapid matter, we do not know what next device is going to come out.
-That device might be slightly between a tablet and smart phone size, and with adaptive web design it might not look the best on the new device.
-With responsive web design we can ensure that at every pixel level your site is looking great and responding to whatever browser size you are viewing it on.
+When it comes to deciding which one to go with, we at Atilus recommend a responsive website to ensure the best experience, no matter what device you are on.
+With technology advancing in such a rapid manner, we do not know what the next device is going to be.
+That device might be slightly between a tablet and smartphone size, and with adaptive web design, it might not look the best on the new device.
+With responsive web design, we can ensure that at every pixel level, your site is looking great and responding to whatever browser size you are viewing it on.